CS200-S25/Assignment1/README.md

 ## Part 1: Code Tracing
 In this section, you will read and interpret Java code and answer questions about common mistakes in Java syntax.
-Complete the questions in Part1.txt and Mistakes.java.
-By the end of this task, Mistakes.java should compile and run smoothly.
+Complete the questions in Part1.txt.

 Goals:
  * Comprehend Java code and understand how to trace through code segments in Java.

 ## Part 2: Fixing Mistakes
+Complete the questions in Mistakes.java.
+By the end of this task, Mistakes.java should compile and run smoothly.

 Goals:
  * Understand common errors in Java syntax and interpret error messages accordingly.
  * Understand Javadoc and how it should be formatted for this course.

 ## Part 3: Writing Code